Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-The federal government issues student loans that students can use to cover the costs associated with a higher education.
-Costs can include tuition, fees, living expenses, textbooks, transportation and more.
+A federal student loan is a loan issued by the federal government that students can use to cover college costs, including tuition, fees, living expenses, textbooks, transportation and more.

 Federal loans come with a low fixed interest rate set by Congress each year, and they’re often the least expensive student loan option out there.
 They also come with more flexible repayment plans, deferment and forbearance options and even student debt forgiveness programs that you can’t find anywhere else.